kyma-project/test-infra/development/tools/cmd/clusterscollector/README.md

 There are three conditions used to find clusters for removal:
 - The cluster name pattern that is specific for the `kyma-gke-integration` job
-- The value of a `job` label the cluster is annotated with
+- The value of a `volatile` label the cluster is annotated with
 - The cluster `createTime` value that is used to find clusters existing at least for a preconfigured number of hours

 Clusters that meet these conditions are subject to removal.